-IFRS 9.
-Financial Instruments:
+IFRS 9, Financial Instruments:

-On July 24, 2014, the IASB issued the complete IFRS 9 (2014).
+On July 24, 2014 the IASB issued the complete IFRS 9 (2014).
 The mandatory effective date of IFRS 9 is for annual periods beginning on or after January 1, 2018 and must be applied retrospectively with some exemptions.
-The Company intends to adopt IFRS 9 in its financial statements for the annual period beginning on January 1, 2018.
+The Company intends to adopt IFRS 9 in its financial statements for the annual period beginning on January 1, 2018, with no restatement.
 The restatement of prior periods is not required and is only permitted if information is available without the use of hindsight.
-The Company expects IFRS 9 to affect the following three areas:
+The Company has substantially completed its analysis of the impact of IFRS 9 with the following results:

 - a) IFRS 9 introduces new requirements for the classification and measurement of financial assets.
 Under IFRS 9, financial assets are classified and measured based on the business model in which they are held and the characteristics of their contractual cash flows.
-The financial assets are subsequently measured at amortized costs, fair value through profit and loss or fair value through other comprehensive income.
-Based on its initial assessment, the Company does not expect a material impact on the classification and measurement of its financial assets, as the majority are currently classified and measured at amortized cost. - b) IFRS 9 replaces the incurred loss model from IAS 39 by introducing a new 'expected credit loss' model for calculating impairment of financial assets.
+The financial assets are subsequently measured at amortized cost, fair value through profit and loss or fair value through other comprehensive income.
+The Company does not expect a material impact on the classification and measurement of its financial assets, as the majority are currently classified and measured at amortized cost. - b) IFRS 9 replaces the incurred loss model from IAS 39 by introducing a new 'expected credit loss' model for calculating impairment of financial assets.
 IFRS 9 specifies different approaches for measuring and recognizing expected credit losses, by considering only defaults in the next 12 months and/or the full remaining life of the financial asset.
-The expected credit loss model requires a credit loss to be reflected in profit and loss immediately after an asset or receivable is acquired and subsequent changes in expected credit losses at each reporting date reflecting the change in credit risk.
+The expected credit loss model requires a credit loss to be reflected in profit and loss immediately after an asset or receivable is acquired, with subsequent changes in expected credit losses at each reporting date recorded to reflect any change in credit risk.
 IFRS 9 provides a simplified approach for certain trade receivables and IFRS 15 contract assets.
-As a result of adopting the new standard, the Company expects earlier recognition of provisions for credit losses, which are not yet incurred.
-However, based on its initial assessment, the Company does not expect a material impact from the expected credit loss model. - c) IFRS 9 includes a new general hedge accounting standard which aligns hedge accounting more closely with risk management.
-This new standard does not fundamentally change the types of hedging relationships or the requirement to measure and recognize ineffectiveness; however, it will provide more hedging strategies that are used for risk management to qualify for hedge accounting and introduce more judgment to assess the effectiveness of a hedging relationship.
-The Company does not currently elect hedge accounting and is not intending to apply hedge accounting under IFRS 9 and so does not expect a material impact.
+As a result of adopting the new standard, the Company expects earlier recognition of provisions for credit losses which are not yet incurred.
+The Company has completed an analysis of its historical credit losses and does not expect a material impact on the financial statements as a result of the expected credit loss or life time credit losses to be recognized on transition to IFRS 9. - c) IFRS 9 includes a new general hedge accounting standard which aligns hedge accounting more closely with risk management.
+This new standard does not fundamentally change the types of hedging relationships or the requirement to measure and recognize ineffectiveness, however, it will provide more hedging strategies that are used for risk management to qualify for hedge accounting and introduce more judgment to assess the effectiveness of a hedging relationship.
+The Company does not currently elect hedge accounting and is not intending to apply hedge accounting under IFRS 9 and therefore does not expect a material impact.